mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/ne-dbgmodel-localkind.md

 ## -description

-Defines the kind of local that a particular name is (whether an argument to the function or a local variable).
+The **LocalKind** enum defines the kind of local that a particular name is (whether an argument to the function or a local variable).

 ## -enum-fields